-Despite the passage of time, when I began researching my father’s experiences in 2010 and especially on multiple visits to Denmark starting in June 2011, I was thrilled to discover that some of the eye witnesses and helpers were still alive, as was the pilot Stan Slater, and all were very willing to share their memories.
-Additionally, the current residents of safe houses in which the evading airmen were hidden kindly opened their homes to the families of the Lancaster crew.
+Despite the passage of time, when I began researching my father’s experiences in 2010 and especially on multiple visits to Denmark starting in June 2011, I was thrilled to discover that some of the Danish eye witnesses and helpers from 1945 were still alive, as was the Lancaster pilot Stan Slater, and all were very willing to share their memories.
+Additionally, the current residents of Danish safe houses in which the evading airmen were hidden kindly opened their homes to visiting families of the Lancaster crew.
 Additionally, family members of Danish helpers, Resistance members, the air crew aboard Lancaster ME449, and the German nightfighter pilot have shared their memorabilia.
 Professional archivists, historians, and journalists have also contributed.

-I will be adding information to this page in 2019 to acknowledge all the people who have made my search for information so exciting, stimulating, and successful.
+I thank all the people who have made my search for information so exciting, stimulating, and successful.

 Visit Eyewitnesses and 70th Speeches for brief histories of some of the Danish citizens who reminisced about their memories of the crash of Lancaster ME449 on 12 March 1945.